Skip to content

 Besides evaluating the players themselves, timing is an important strategic consideration when betting on the Heisman Trophy.
 Bettors often wonder if it makes more sense to put down money early and capitalize on hugely favorable odds or wait until the picture is bit clearer later in the college football season.

 Naturally, there are advantages and disadvantages to both approaches.
 If you are confident in your pick and are unlikely to be swayed, it’s best to put down your money early.
-If you prefer to take a more cautious approach to your wagers, and do not have a personal investment in any of the primary contenders, we would strongly advise waiting until later in the season.
+If you prefer to take a more cautious approach to your wagers, and do not have a personal investment in any of the primary contenders, we would strongly advise waiting until later in the regular season.

 Here are a couple things to keep in mind regarding timing: